nus-cs2113-AY2425S1/tp/docs/UserGuide.md

 ```

 ### Find courses in personalised tracker
 This feature allows users to search for NUS courses in their course mappings.
+So that they can check if they have
+mappings for that course.

 Format: `find [NUS_COURSE_CODE]`
 * Note that this feature is searching within the personalised tracker